drscream/bamboozled-ruby-plugin/README.md

 * Capistrano

 ## RVM Support
 The preferred method for ruby runtimes is using [RVM](http://rvm.io).

 Using the miscellaneous tab on the plan configuration, you can select the appropriate RVM environment as well as specify common environment variables such as `RAILS_ENV`.
+These settings are shared across all build and deploy tasks.

+Notes:
+1. The RVM utilized is exclusively designated in the Bamboo Plan Miscellaneous tab and does not recognize any files such as .rvmrc, .ruby-version or .ruby-manager.
+2. If your latest RVM gemset is not showing up in the dropdown,  navigate to the Bamboo `Administration | Server capabilities` and click `Detect server capabilities`

 ## Usage
 This is still a bit clunky, but a shared runtime configuration is much more maintainable than the known alternatives.  (ideas are welcome)